samanthangsy/codewords/README.md

-## SAM x CODEWORDS 2020
+# SAM x CODEWORDS 2020

-#### Hello!
+### Hello!
 This is Sam's SKO, where learning, process, thoughts and resources collected over the course of 12 weeks for Codewords have been documented.

-##### DIRECTORY
+##### WEEKLY DIARY

 [Week 01: Code...Words?](https://samanthangsy.github.io/codewords/Weekly%20Diary/01/)